Graduation Guidelines and Deadlines for Master's Candidates for fall, 2015

 - a signature page (with original signatures of your supervising committee as listed on your Master's Graduation Application Form.
 Note: only the hard copy of this page will be signed.
 The electronic .pdf that you upload will not include signatures.
 No proxy signatures are permitted.),

 - an Abstract, and

 - a Statement on Research with Human Participants (pdf).

 Submit this form whether you used human participants or not.
 If you did use human participants, you need to attach a copy of the IRB approval letter or waiver or exemption notification of the form.

-Requests to Delay Publication: A student may request permission from the Graduate Dean to delay making their thesis/report available to the public through the Texas Digital Library for up to a year.
+Requests to Delay Publication: A student may request permission from the Graduate Dean to delay making their thesis/report available to the public through the Texas Digital Library for up to two years.
 This request must be supported by a written recommendation from the student's supervisor and must be submitted and approved prior to your graduation.
 If no petition is made to the Dean, the thesis/report will be searchable on the web and available for free.

 Theses and reports must follow the guidelines of the Graduate School format booklet, Format for the Master's Thesis and Report (pdf).
 A format check for either electronic or print versions is recommended before turning in your completed work.
 If the format check is not done prior to submission of your completed work, one will be done at that time.
-Contact one of the following degree evaluators.

 Failure to meet specified deadlines may result in a postponement of your graduation.
 Long lines to see a degree evaluator are typical around deadline days.
 It is highly recommended that students meet their deadlines as early as possible to avoid the added inconvenience and crowding that is expected at the last minute.
 Please contact a degree evaluator at 512-471-4511 if you have any questions, or stop by Main Building 101, Monday through Friday, 8:30 a.m. - 4:00 p.m.